Title: The Country Girl

 The film is an adaption of Clifford Odets’ most famous play, about a drunkard singer-actor’s revival of his plummeting career against his insecurity and impotence for responsibility after a wretched family tragedy.
 Judging by the title, his wife, a devoted, morally dignified woman, is the linchpin, a paragon wife, undergoes all her tribulation from her husband and at last procures the affection of another man, a divorced director in the Broadway coterie.

-The 3-triangle team is the backbone of the film, this is my first film starring Bing Crosby, who has a showier role than his co-star Holden, Crosby manifests his talent in dramas, but his role has been overshadowed by Holden and Kelly’s showdown, thanks to the self-degrading makeup skill, Grace Kelly sacrifices her beauty and morphs into a woman under the family trauma but still holds steady of her self-respect, William Holden’s double-chin hasn’t stopped him from being a complete charmer during the sex battle despite of the ambiguous mutual attraction stunt is a turn-off.
+The 3-triangle team is the backbone of the film, this is my first film starring Bing Crosby, who has a showier role than his co-star Holden, Crosby manifests his talent in dramas, but his role has been overshadowed by Holden and Kelly’s showdown, thanks to the self-degrading makeup skill, Grace Kelly sacrifices her beauty and morphs into a woman under the influence of family trauma but still holds steady of her self-respect and poise, William Holden’s double-chin hasn’t stopped him from being a complete charmer during the sex battle despite of the ambiguous mutual attraction stunt is a turn-off.

 ps.
 I’m no stylist, but Bing Crosby’s high waist pants are torturing my eyes when they constantly pop up on the screen, I may not be a fashion follower, but this instance speaks for itself of the importance of not looking ludicrous on the celluloid.
 Likewise, the film has a setback to be digested by a modernized audience, and by far Judy Garland has still been my win in the race.